ismail-gits/todo-app/README.md

  - User can create a todo
  - User can see their existing todos
- - User can mark a todo as done
+ - User can mark a todo as completed